offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 transition_to_symbol_pairs: [[[SOURCE,B],z], [[B,A],z], [[A,A],z], [[A,A],y], [[A,A],x], [[A,A],y], [[A,A],y], [[A,A],z], [[A,A],z], [[A,A],x]]
 ```

-### Viterbi Most Probable Hidden Path
+### Most Probable Hidden Path

-`{bm} /(Algorithms\/Sequence Region HMM\/Viterbi Most Probable Hidden Path)_TOPIC/`
+`{bm} /(Algorithms\/Sequence Region HMM\/Most Probable Hidden Path)_TOPIC/`

-**WHAT**: The Viterbi algorithm determines the most likely hidden path within an HMM to produce a sequence of emitted symbols.
+**WHAT**: Find the most likely hidden path within an HMM that for a sequence of emitted symbols.
 For example, consider the HMM represented by the following HMM diagram and the emitted sequence [z, z, x, x, y].
 The algorithm will determine the most likely set of hidden state transitions (hidden path) that resulted in that emitted sequence.

 ```{svgbob}
                    +--------+